jjtobin/auto_selfcal/README.md

 # auto_selfcal
 The goal of this code is to be able to run on an a set of ALMA or VLA *_target.ms (or other MS files with the targets split out and having the same setup in each MS) files for single-pointing data and perform self-calibration using the continuum.
 If a cont.dat file is present, the code will flag the non-continuum regions and perform self-calibration on the continuum only.

-To run this code with a concatenated calibrated_final.ms that one might receive from the NA ARC, one must split out the groups of SPWs associated with the individual observations, selecting on SPW, such that one has a set of MSes with SPWS that are all the same.
-For example, if an MS has spws 0,1,2,3,10,11,12,13, and 0,1,2,3 are from the first observation and 10,11,12,13 are from the second observation, they should be split out as follows: split(vis='my_concat.ms',spw'0,1,2,3',outputvis='my_ms_0_target.ms') split(vis='my_concat.ms',spw'10,11,12,13',outputvis='my_ms_1_target.ms')
+To run this code with a concatenated calibrated_final.ms that one might receive from the NA ARC, one must split out the groups of SPWs associated with the individual observations, selecting on SPW, such that one has a set of MSes with SPWs that are all the same.
+For example, if an MS has SPWs 0,1,2,3,10,11,12,13, and 0,1,2,3 are from the first observation and 10,11,12,13 are from the second observation, they should be split out as follows: split(vis='my_concat.ms',spw'0,1,2,3',outputvis='my_ms_0_target.ms') split(vis='my_concat.ms',spw'10,11,12,13',outputvis='my_ms_1_target.ms')